 Sir/ Madam,

-Please provide the details of astronomy club along with their fee structure, duration, the activities conducted and the venue where the activities are conducted.
+Please provide the details of the astronomy club along with their fee structure, duration, the activities conducted, and the venue where the activities are conducted.
 I would also like to know if any guest lectures are held at the club as I would be delighted to listen to some of the well-known names in the field.
 Kindly send the details at the earliest.

 Thanking you